Alexmarkq/Gold-events/readme.md

-## Yout can see a live version here --> https://gold--events.fly.dev/
+## You can see a live version here --> https://gold--events.fly.dev/

 ### Auth routes